lvshuiyiqing/instcov-1/doc/Usage.md

 Alternatively, you can use the wrapper scripts shipped with this package. **You need to customize the directories in script `instcov_env` before using them.**
-The descriptions for the scripts are as follows:
+The descriptions for the scripts (use the `.bat` extensions in Windows) are as
+follows:

 * `prep.py`: the preprocessor wrapper, it preprocesses the given files, including the InstCov runtime header, and dumps `<file>.<extension>` to